rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log

-Realtime query an InsightIDR log.
+This action is used to realtime query an InsightIDR log.
 This will query individual logs for results.
 Note only 500 results will be returned from a single call, if all results are required for this query please use smaller timeranges

 ##### Input